GreatOldOne/CMWTKP/README.md

 * SetTKBanDuration <new value> -> Sets a new floating point value for TKBanDuration.
 * SetTKIgnoreKing <True/False> -> Sets a new boolean value for TKIgnoreKing (only available for Team Objective).
 * GetTKValues <True/False> -> Shows the values for all TK system-related variables (console).
 The formatted string is in the same format used in the ini files.
 Optional argument tells whether it should copy to the clipboard or not.
-* GetTKPlayerInfo <True/False> -> Shows every player that has an entry in the TK system and still have his/her PlayerReplicationInfo object around (console).
+* GetTKPlayerInfo <True/False> -> Shows every player that has an entry in the TK system and still has his/her PlayerReplicationInfo object around (console).
 Format is "PlayerName <SteamID>: X TK Points", where SteamID is the SteamID's hexadecimal representation (int64/QWORD), and X is the amount of TK Points this player has.
 Optional argument tells whether it should copy to the clipboard or not.

 ## Installing (Cooked) ##